 Method:

-- Clean and wash all fresh vegetables, remove the stems and chop finely.
+- Wash and clean all the fresh vegetables, remove the stems, and chop them finely.

-- In a skillet add 2-3 tablespoons of vegetable oil, saute the chopped onion, minced garlic and the chopped vegetables on medium-low heat until soft and tender.
+- In a skillet, heat 3 tablespoons of vegetable oil over medium heat.
+Sauté the chopped onion and minced garlic until fragrant.
+Add the chopped herbs and cook until soft and tender.

 - Cook the yellow split peas in 2 cups of water with a dash of salt for about 30 minutes or until they become soft.
 Discard the water.

-- Lightly fry the chicken pieces in a couple of tablespoons of oil in a frying pan on medium heat until they are no longer pink, add salt and pepper to taste.
-As I mentioned, I added a pinch of turmeric as well.
+- Lightly fry the chicken pieces in a couple of tablespoons of oil in a frying pan on medium heat until they are no longer pink.
+Add salt and pepper to taste.
+As I mentioned, I added a pinch of turmeric at this stage.

-- In a saucepan combine all the ingredients, the sauteed vegetable mixture, chicken pieces and the yellow split peas.
-Add enough water to cover all the ingredients.
-Bring to a boil on medium-high heat.
-Reduce heat, add salt and pepper and the juice of Seville orange or lemon juice to your liking.
-Cover and cook on medium-low heat for about an hour until all the flavors come together, stirring occasionally.
-Taste and adjust the seasoning.
+- In a large saucepan, combine the sauteed herb mixture, cooked chicken, and yellow split peas.
+Add enough water to cover the ingredients.
+Bring to a boil over medium-high heat.
+Reduce the heat, season with salt and pepper, and add the juice of Seville orange or lemon/lime juice to your taste.
+Cover and simmer on medium-low heat for about 1 hour until all the flavors come together, stirring occasionally.
+Taste and adjust seasoning if needed.

 Enjoy!